-Fair Value Measurements December 31, 2012
+Fa ir Value Mea December 3 5

 Total Level 1 Level 2 Level 3

 Assets:

+Money market funds \$147,952 \$147,952 \$ \$ -

-Restricted cash (money market funds) \$ 50 \$ 50 \$ \$
+Restricted cash (money market funds) 60 60

+Total financial assets \$148,012 \$148,012 \$- \$

 Liabilities:

-Convertible preferred stock warrant liability \$ 1,738 \$ \$ 1,738

-leasurements r 31, 2013
+Contingent consideration \$ 6,495 \$- \$6,495

+Fair Value M December nts

 Total Level 1 Level 2 Level 3

 Assets:

-Restricted cash (money market funds) \$50 \$ 50 \$ \$
+Restricted cash (money market funds) \$ 5 \$ 50 \$- \$

 Liabilities:

-Convertible preferred stock warrant liability \$24,251 \$ \$ \$24,251
+Convertible preferred stock warrant liability \$24,25 1 \$- \$- \$24,251

-There were no transfers between Level 1 and Level 2 during the periods presented.
+There were no transfers between Level 1 and Level 3 during the periods presented.

 The Company issued convertible notes in 2011 and 2013 (see Note 7).
 In connection with the convertible notes, the Company agreed to issue warrants to purchase shares of its preferred stock, the 2011 Warrants B and 2013 Warrants.
 The convertible notes also contained redemption features which were determined to be embedded derivatives requiring fair value accounting.
-The aggregate principal under the convertible notes issued in 2013 of \$10.0 million was less than the initial fair value of the warrants and embedded derivatives of \$13.6 million and \$4.1 million, respectively, therefore, the entire loan principal balance of \$10.0 million was offset by only a portion of the debt discount, as the debt could not be reduced to a carrying value amount which was less than zero.
-The difference of \$3.6 million and \$4.1 million associated with the convertible preferred stock warrant liability and embedded derivatives, respectively, was immediately charged to other income (expense), net, in the consolidated statements of operations and comprehensive loss (see Note 7 and Note 8 for further detail regarding the determination and valuation of the embedded derivatives and convertible preferred stock warrant liability, respectively).
+The aggregate principal under the convertible notes issued in 2013 of

+\$10.0 million was less than the initial fair value of the warrants and embedded derivatives of \$13.6 million and \$4.1 million, respectively, therefore, the entire loan principal balance of \$10.0 million was offset by only a portion of the debt discount, as the debt could not be reduced to a carrying value amount which was less than zero.
+The difference of \$3.6 million and \$4.1 million associated with the convertible preferred stock warrant liability and embedded derivatives, respectively, was immediately charged to other income (expense), net, in the consolidated statements of operations (see Note 7 and Note 8 for further detail regarding the determination and valuation of the embedded derivatives and convertible preferred stock warrant liability, respectively).

-The fair values of the convertible preferred stock warrant liability and embedded derivatives were based on the following assumptions as of the issuance dates and as of December 31, 2013:
+The fair values of the convertible preferred stock warrant liability and embedded derivatives were based on the following assumptions at the respective issuance dates and as of December 31, 2013.
+These instruments were not outstanding as of December 31, 2014:

 July 2013 Issuance August and September 2013 Issuance December 31, 2013

 Discount rate 30% 30% 30%

 Weighted-average scenario probabilities:

 New equity financing 25% 65% 63%

 New equity financing at lower valuation then previous financing 5% 5% 7%

 Initial public offering 5% 5% 10%

-Change of control 25% 5% -
+Change of control 25% 5%

 Maturity 40% 20% 20%